Eastern black-eared wheatear

 The eastern black-eared wheatear (Oenanthe melanoleuca) is a wheatear, a small migratory passerine bird that was formerly classed as a member of the thrush family Turdidae, but is now considered to be an Old World flycatcher (family Muscicapidae).
 It was formerly (and still is by some authorities) considered conspecific with the western black-eared wheatear.

+Description

 The breeding male has the forehead, crown, and mantle white or nearly white with a buff tinge, and the wings blacker than those of the northern wheatear.
 The underparts are white tinged with buff.
 The back, upper tail coverts and most of the tail are white.
 A black mask extends from the ear coverts to the bill.
 The throat can be either black or white.

 In autumn and winter the head and mantle are distinctly buff, as are the underparts (including the throat on non-black-throated individuals), but the buff varies in intensity.
 Except for the central pair, the tail feathers are much whiter than in the northern wheatear, the white on the inner web often extending to the tip.

 The female is a more gray-brown bird, but has the characteristic white lower back, and her seasonal changes are less marked.